ibm-cloud-docs/watson-assistant/deploy-phone.md

     The list of language models is automatically filtered to use the same language as your assistant.
 To see all language models, toggle the **Filter models based on assistant language** switch to **Off**.

     If you created specialized custom models that you want your assistant to use, choose the {{site.data.keyword.speechtotextshort}} service instance that hosts the custom models now, and you can configure your assistant to use them later.
-The {{site.data.keyword.speechtotextshort}} service instance must be hosted in the same location as your {{site.data.keyword.conversationshort}} service instance. <!--For more information, see [Using a custom language model](/docs/assistant?topic=assistant-dialog-voice-actions#dialog-voice-actions-custom-language){: external}.-->
+The {{site.data.keyword.speechtotextshort}} service instance must be hosted in the same location as your {{site.data.keyword.conversationshort}} service instance.
+For more information, see [Using a custom language model](/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-custom-language).
     {: note}

     For more information about language models, see [Languages and models](/docs/speech-to-text?topic=speech-to-text-models){: external} in the {{site.data.keyword.speechtotextshort}} documentation.